davidegat/Lotus123-on-reMarkable/README.md

 <h2>REQUIREMENTS</h2>
   The reMarkable Tablet (1 or 2)<br>
-  Basic reMarkable hacking (toltec repository, oxide laucher, yaft, ssh access to the thing)<br>
+  Basic reMarkable hacking (toltec repository, oxide laucher, yaft, simple, ssh access to the thing)<br>
   A linux box + virtualbox and relative tools<br>
   Lotus123 2.4 disk images and a valid license, if possible ;)<br>
   The BOCHS emulator (available on toltec repository)<br>